Last updated:

 What are conditions like along the way?

-Those who don’t try to cross by land can also find themselves in deadly situations.
+Those who try to cross by sea can also find themselves in deadly situations.
 More and more often, asylum seekers from South America are attempting to reach the United States by sea instead of by land.
-In May 2022, a boat used for human smuggling capsized off Eastern Mexico, leaving three people dead – all migrants from Honduras.
-In the Gulf of Mexico, asylum-seekers from Cuba, Haiti and other countries are also seeking refuge by sea in growing numbers.
-In September 2022, 18 Cuban migrants were missing and presumed dead after their boat sank during Hurricane Ian.
+In the Gulf of Mexico, asylum-seekers from Cuba, Haiti, the Dominican Republic and other countries are also seeking refuge by sea in growing numbers.

 What happens at the U.S. border?